kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 ### Selectors

-Simple Pseudo Selectors and complex selectors can be used on components, but **styles can only be applied to the current element that the class is applied to**.
+Simple Pseudo Selectors and complex selectors can be used on components, but **styles can only be applied to the element that the class is applied to**.
 This is a deliberate restriction set by VE to help with maintainability.
 If you need to apply a style to a child element depending on the state of a parent element, you can target a class on the parent element from the child and apply styles via a [complex selector][4]

 It should be avoided when possible, but if you need to target child nodes within the current element, you can use `globalStyle`.
 In some cases it isn't